Risk for Cardiac (Heart) Problems Related to Anthracycline Chemotherapy for Childhood Cancer

-Certain drugs and medications can put added stress on the heart and increase the risk of heart problems and even death in survivors.
+Some medications can put added stress on the heart and raise your risk of heart problems.
 These include diet pills, ephedra, cocaine, and performance-enhancing drugs.

 Cardiac (heart) toxicities can cause symptoms like:

-- Shortness of breath (with or without exertion).
+- Shortness of breath (at rest or while moving).

-- Orthopnea (having a hard time breathing when lying down).
+- Having a hard time breathing when lying down (orthopnea).

 - Chest pain.

 - Feeling like your heart is racing, throbbing, or beating irregularly.

-- Unable to exercise due to severe fatigue.
+- Being unable to exercise due to fatigue.

 - Cough or wheezing that won't go away.

 These symptoms should be reported to your healthcare provider right away.
-Annual history and physical by a healthcare provider should include a cardiac exam and review of possible symptoms.
+A yearly history and physical by a healthcare provider should include a cardiac exam and review of possible symptoms.

 Prevention and Monitoring

-There are ways you can help keep your heart healthy, including maintaining a healthy lifestyle.
+There are ways you can help keep your heart healthy, including keeping a healthy lifestyle.
 This includes:

 - Keeping a healthy weight.

 - Eating a diet high in fruits and vegetables.

-- Having your weight, blood pressure, and cholesterol monitored by your medical team.
+- Having your weight, blood pressure, and cholesterol checked as needed by your medical team.